Stormwater Fee

 Where does the money go?

 All stormwater fee revenue is held in a dedicated utility account.
 It can only be used for stormwater system operations, maintenance, compliance, and capital investment.
-The Department is fully rate-funded; no property tax revenue supports utility operations.
+The Department is fully rate funded; no property tax revenue supports utility operations.

 Who made this decision?

 No final decision has been made.
 The City Council holds the authority to adopt or modify utility rates after public hearings.
 The Department of Utilities, with support from Raftelis and Jacobs Engineering, is responsible for the technical study and the public engagement process that informs the Council’s decision.
+For the full adoption process, see How Rates Are Adopted.

 Questions or Comments